Asymptotically Near-Optimal Hybrid Beamforming for mmWave IRS-Aided MIMO Systems: Main Results

 \begin{lemma} In the large system limit, the reflection vector $\vv^{\star}$ and the hybrid beamforming matrices in \eqref{eq:beam} satisfy the modulus constraints in \eqref{eq:SingleSpectral}.
 In particular, $\vv^{\star}$ in \eqref{eq:vv} converge to the limit $\vv_{\rm limit}$:

 \end{lemma} \begin{IEEEproof} The proof is provided in Section~\ref{subsec:lemma3}. \end{IEEEproof}

-Based on the key lemmas, we state the main result below: \begin{theorem} In the large-system limit, the reflection vector in Lemma 2 and the hybrid beamforming matrices in \eqref{eq:beam} can achieve the spectral efficiency $R_{\rm prop}$:

-\end{theorem} \begin{IEEEproof} Combining Lemma 1, Lemma 2, and Lemma 3, the proof is completed. \end{IEEEproof} Since $\Delta_{\rm gap}$ can be negligible as SNR (or $P_{\rm TX}$) increases, the proposed method can guarantee the near-optimality in the large-system limit.
+Based on the key lemmas, we state the main result below: \begin{theorem} In the large-system limit, the reflection vector in Lemma 2 and the hybrid beamforming matrices in \eqref{eq:beam} can achieve the spectral efficiency $R_{\rm prop}$: where $R_{\rm achiev}$ is the maximum achievable spectral efficiency of the original problem in \eqref{eq:SingleSpectral} under the constant modulus constraints. \end{theorem} \begin{IEEEproof} Combining Lemma 1, Lemma 2, and Lemma 3, the proof is completed. \end{IEEEproof} Since $\Delta_{\rm gap}$ can be negligible as SNR (or $P_{\rm TX}$) increases, the proposed method can guarantee the near-optimality in the large-system limit.

 We next focus on the {\em practical} RIS-aided MIMO systems, in which the asymptotic results in Lemma 3 might not hold.
 On the basis of our asymptotic results, the reflection vector is constructed by only applying the projection operator $\Pc(\cdot)$ to the $\vv^{\star}$ in Lemma 2: Similarly, from \eqref{eq:beam}, the analog beamforming matrices are constructed as Finally, to satisfy the transmit-power constraint in \eqref{eq:SingleSpectral}, the normalized digital precoder is constructed as